 - * Telework Week,http://www.mobileworkexchange.com/teleworkweek/

 - **597 responses

-- Cint empowers access to opinions by innovating the way market insight is gathered.
+- Cint empowers access to opinions by innovating the way market insights is gathered.
 Reach over 10 million people in 57 countries, all recruited through 500 different panel owners like publishers, local media outlets, market research agencies and non-profits.
-Cint’s exchange platform, OpinionHUB, the fully transparent insight marketplace, brings together questions and answers from all around the world.
+Cint’s exchange platform, OpinionHUB, the fully transparent insights marketplace, brings together questions and answers from all around the world.

 Cint is headquartered in Stockholm, Sweden and has offices in major cities across Europe, North America and Asia-Pacific.

 - FluidSurveys.com is a do -it-yourself online survey and feedback collection tool used across the globe.
 With FluidSurveys, anyone can build surveys and forms and collect responses in real time with ease.
 FluidSurveys.com also offers powerful analytics and a built in respondent panel to gather all the data in one place.
 It caters to government institutions, universities and colleges and Fortune 500 companies